Thomas Horton has a practice specialising in sports, insolvency, commercial litigation and property.

 As fully set out in his areas of expertise below, Thomas has extensive experience in each of these practice areas.

-Thomas has a growing practice in contentious and regulatory sports matters, and regularly represents and advises clubs, athletes, intermediaries, and other participants.
-Thomas has been ranked as a ‘Rising Star’ (Legal 500, 2022 – London Bar) and a ‘Leading Junior’ (Legal 500, 2024 – London Bar) for sport, demonstrating his expertise and growing reputation in this area of law.
-Thomas regularly appears before sports’ governing bodies’ disciplinary commissions, and also has experience of FA Rule K arbitrations.
+In sports, Thomas regularly represents and advises clubs, athletes, intermediaries, and other participants involved in regulatory and commercial disputes.
+Thomas has been ranked as a ‘Rising Star’ (Legal 500, 2022 – London Bar) and a ‘Leading Junior’ (Legal 500, 2024 and 2025 – London Bar) for sport, demonstrating his expertise and growing reputation in this practice area.
+Thomas regularly appears before sports’ governing bodies’ disciplinary panels and before specialist arbitration panels, including FA Rule K arbitrations.
 Thomas spent 12 months as an Associate Barrister in Squire Patton Boggs’ sports litigation team from 2021 to 2022.
 Thomas is an appointed member of UEFA’s Pro Bono Counsel List and Sport Resolutions’ Pro Bono Legal Advice Panel.

 Thomas is Direct Access qualified and is therefore able to accept instructions directly from members of the public, companies, and other entities.